reapermc/wicked-expressions/docs/tutorial/runtime_variables.md

 x = Var(Int)
 y = Var(String)

-# setting the runtime variable to 10
+# example, setting the runtime variable
 x = 10
 y = 'test123'

-# we can do anything we want with it
+# well, we can do anything we want with it really
 tellraw @a x
 tellraw @a y
 ```